 BEST FOR PROFESSIONALS

-Not all scanners are created equally.
 It’s hard to mistake a Toyota Corolla for a Porsche Boxster (no offense to Corolla owners).
-The Epson Perfection V850 is for professionals who need ever-so demanding detail from their photo scanners.
+The Epson Perfection V850 is for professionals who demand detail from their photo scanners.
 The 6,400 x 9,600 resolution is seriously impressive, and the photo scanner can automatically repair old and slightly damaged photos.
 But if you want your digitized photo to be a carbon copy of the original, it specializes in exact reproductions, too.
 It can scan everything from high-resolution photos to negatives with scary precision.
-This photo scanner isn’t for the casual user, especially considering the price, but if you need perfect digitized copies of your photos, this is the one you want.
+This photo scanner isn’t for the casual user, especially considering the price, but if you need perfectly digitized copies of your photos, this is the one you want.

 8. Epson Perfection V600